wcarmon/docs/rust/structs.md

     pub happy: bool,
     pub weight: f32,

-    // -- Allow anything that can convert into String (eg. Vec<String>)
+    // -- Allow anything that can convert into ...
     #[builder(setter(into))]
     pub friends: Vec<String>,